 But did you know the song was almost recorded by Elvis?

 After the song was released in 1974, Elvis made a play to record it himself.
 His manager, Colonel Tom Parker, approached Dolly with an offer that would have taken half of her songwriting rights.
 Parton was torn.
-Of course she wanted Elvis, one of her heroes, to cut the song, but she couldn’t bring herself to sign it over.
+Ultimately, the country queen turned down the King, but it wasn't an easy decision.

 Sometimes it's best to go with your gut feeling.

-Random trivia aside, the “I Will Always Love You" remains a poignant love song 40 years later.
+"I Will Always Love You" remains a poignant love song 40 years later.
 And Parton had nothing but love for its subject until the end.
-Shortly before Wagoner's death in 2007, Parton gave him a personal performance of the song at the Grand Ole Opry.
-You can watch that performance in the video below.
+Shortly before Wagoner's death in 2007, Parton gave him a personal performance of the song at his 50th anniversary of the Grand Ole Opry in Nashville.